Chagstock Music Festival

 Rode Hall, Cheshire

 This unique outdoor arts and theatre festival, while small in size – only 5,000 tickets – is mammoth in ambition.
 Join an animal tribe, compete in a wacky sports day, lie out under the stars and learn astronomy, have a pillow fight, become a storyteller... the possibilities are endless.
-New for 2018 is the Playground of Illusions, a hypnotic fusion of science and art and the Ministry of Games – a barn full of all the board games you can imagine.
+The Playground of Illusions, a hypnotic fusion of science and art and the Ministry of Games – a barn full of all the board games you can imagine.

 Look out for: The Idlewood area offers tai chi, Indian head massage and hammocks for frazzled parents.